appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ```

 :::caution
-You should change "10.10.1.50" to the NTP server of your organization in the example above
+You should change "10.10.1.50" to the NTP server of your organization in the example above.
 :::

 #### Trust The Root Certificate of Your Organization

-If the resources you want to connect to such as Gitlab, Nexus, use a self-signed certificate, you should also trust the root cert of your organization in your Appcircle runner VMs.
+If the resources you want to connect to, such as GitLab and Nexus, use a self-signed certificate, you should also trust the root certificate of your organization in your Appcircle runner VMs.

 Trusting your organization's root certificate on the OS is crucial.